Linuxury/Arch-Linux/README.md

 rm -rf yay
 ```

-> Now lets run an benchmark and select the fastest mirrors for pacman to use.
+> Now lets run a benchmark and select the fastest mirrors for pacman to use.

-Paste the following command into terminal:
+Paste the following command into the terminal:

 ```javascript
 sudo pacman -S reflector rsync sudo reflector --latest 10 --sort rate --fastest 5 --save /etc/pacman.d/mirrorlist
 ```

-> Now lets take care of Micro Code
+> Now let's take care of Micro Code

-First run this in terminal
+First, run this in the  terminal

 ```javascript
 lscpu | grep "Vendor ID"